Australia shares helped higher by merger news, NZ edges up

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-SYDNEY, April 28 Australian shares edged up 0.73 percent on Thursday as firmer oil prices buoyed the energy sector and a billion-dollar takeover bid for clothing company Pacific Brands stirred speculation of more merger activity.
+SYDNEY/WELLINGTON, April 28 Australian shares edged up 0.6 percent on Thursday as firmer oil prices buoyed the energy sector and a billion-dollar takeover bid for clothing company Pacific Brands stirred speculation of more merger activity.

+The S&P/ASX 200 index rose 29.89 points to 5,217.6 by 0355 GMT.
+The gains largely reversed losses suffered on Wednesday and still left the index 0.4 percent lower for the week so far.

+Sentiment was supported by talk the Reserve Bank of Australia (RBA) could cut interest rates to a record low of 1.75 percent next week following Wednesday's surprisingly low reading on inflation.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan